Phone-GWP-group

 However, wooden shipping crates are arguably the most widespread and popular form of export packaging.

-Benefits of wooden export crates
+The benefits of wooden export crates

 The popularity of wooden export crates is due to their many advantages.
 The benefits of wooden shipping crates include: